 (3) A copy of the Gazette containing a declaration published under subsection (1) shall be received in all courts as evidence of the matters set out in the declaration.

-(4) Where the Authority considers that burning should be carried out on any land, the Authority may suspend the operation of a declaration made under subsection (1), so far as the declaration extends to that land, for such period as it thinks fit and specifies and subject to such conditions as may be prescribed or as it thinks fit and specifies.
+(4) Where the FES Commissioner considers that burning should be carried out on any land, the FES Commissioner may suspend the operation of a declaration made under subsection (1), so far as the declaration extends to that land, for such period as the FES Commissioner thinks fit and specifies and subject to such conditions as may be prescribed or as the FES Commissioner thinks fit and specifies.

-(5) The Authority may authorise a person appointed by it to regulate, permit or define the class of burning that may be carried out, and the times when and conditions under which a fire may be lit, on the land referred to in subsection (4) during the period of suspension granted under that subsection.
+(5) The FES Commissioner may authorise a person employed in the Department to regulate, permit or define the class of burning that may be carried out, and the times when and conditions under which a fire may be lit, on the land referred to in subsection (4) during the period of suspension granted under that subsection.

-(6) In any year in which the Authority considers that seasonal conditions warrant a variation of the prohibited burning times in a zone of the State the Authority may, by notice published in the Gazette, vary the prohibited burning times in respect of that year in the zone or a part of the zone by —
+(6) In any year in which the FES Commissioner considers that seasonal conditions warrant a variation of the prohibited burning times in a zone of the State the FES Commissioner may, by notice published in the Gazette, vary the prohibited burning times in respect of that year in the zone or a part of the zone by —

 (a) shortening, extending, suspending or reimposing a period of prohibited burning times; or